Andreagit97/BPF-perf-tests/README.md

 This repository follows the same rules of `libbpf-boostrap`.
 It should correctly work only on `x86_64` architectures!
+Kernel version requirements depend on the BPF program you want to use.

 ## Configure the environment 💡